sam1474u/Python-Flask-Application-Kubernetes/README.md

 we have successfully created an Ubuntu Linux VM to build and test our applications.

-5.Run a Python Application in a Flask Framework
+5. Run a Python Application in a Flask Framework

 Next, set up a Flask framework on your Ubuntu Linux VM and then create and run a Python application.